Archive for the ‘GIS’ Category

 Last november I attended to the international QGIS programmer’s meeting in Zuerich.
 It was a great opportunity to meet the QGIS developers I already knew from the previous meeting in Lisbon, and to know new interesting people.
 QGIS is quickly becoming one of the most important free software packages for GIS processing, I participate to […]

 Today I wrote a simple bookmarklet to get the map extent in EPSG:4326 from the wonderful OpenCycleMaps.org website.
 It also works on the OpenStreetMap.org website.
 You can just right-click and save it on your bookmarks, the click on the bookmark while in the OpenCycleMap site and a popup will appear with the extent coordinates printed […]

 How to build an uncompressed debug version of GeoExt.

 GeoContent Plus is a Joomla!
-1.7.x and 2.5.x component that let you easily embed beautiful Google Maps or OpenLayers Maps into your Joomla!
-1.7.x and 2.5.x website (a beta for Joomla!
-3.x is also available for testing).
+2.5.x and 3.x component that let you easily embed beautiful Google Maps or OpenLayers Maps into your Joomla!
+2.5.x and 3.x website.